andresamayadiaz/FrontAccountingSimpleAPI/README.md

 [![Build Status](https://travis-ci.org/cambell-prince/FrontAccountingSimpleAPI.svg?branch=master-upstream)](https://travis-ci.org/cambell-prince/FrontAccountingSimpleAPI)

-I needed some basic integration functions to another software and decided to create this REST API and contribute with Front Accounting team.
-Hope you find it usefull !!
+I needed some basic integration functions to another software and decided to create this REST API and contribute to the Front Accounting community.
+I hope you find it usefull!

 ## Installation